MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_SWITCH_MQTT.md

 METHOD(S)
 - InitMQTT: enables MQTT events on the FB, an overview of the parameters:
     - `MQTTPublishPrefix`: datatype *POINTER TO STRING*, pointer to the MQTT publish prefix that should be used for publishing any messages/events for this FB.
-Suffix automatically set to FB name.
+Suffix is automatically set to FB name.
     - `MQTTSubscribePrefix`: datatype *POINTER TO STRING*, pointer to the MQTT subscribe prefix that should be used for publishing any messages/events to this FB.
-Suffix automatically set to FB name.
+Suffix is automatically set to FB name.
     - `pMqttPublishQueue`: datatype *POINTER TO FB_MqttPublishQueue*, pointer to the MQTT queue to publish messages.
     - `pMqttCallbackCollector`: datatype *SD_MQTT.CallbackCollector*, pointer to the MQTT callback collector, required to register FB for subscriptions on a certain topic.